adalrv/Double-Materiality-Assessment-Lindex-Group/README.md

 The matrix structure is powered by an Excel data model mapped according to European standards:
 * 📋 **Dataset Details:** Organizes disclosures across Environmental, Social, and Governance main pillars, broken down into numbered sub-topics (e.g., Climate Change, Working Conditions, Resource Outflows).
 * 🧮 **Scoring:** I simulate the stakeholder feedback data based on previous financial and ESG annual reports of Lindex for: **Scale**, **Scope**, **Remediability**, **Likelihood**, and **Magnitude** to generate final coordinates.
-* 🔀 **Shape Mappings:** Risks are represented as circles (`●`) and Opportunities as triangles (`▲`), allowing executive boards to instantly differentiate financial threats from upside value creation.
+* 🔀 **Shape Mappings:** Risks are represented as circles (`●`) and Opportunities as triangles (`▲`), allowing executive boards to differentiate threats from opportunities.

 ## 💡 Key Business Conclusions
-* 🚨 **High-Priority Focus (Top Right):** Sub-topic `E1.2` stands out as highly material on both axes, signaling an immediate need for capital allocation toward mitigation strategies.
+* 🚨 **High-Priority Focus (Top Right):** Sub-topic `E1.2` (Pollution of Water) stands out as highly material on both axes, signaling an immediate need for capital allocation toward mitigation strategies for water pollution.
+This problem is key due to the textile nature of the company.
-* 📊 **Risk vs. Opportunity Separation:** The financial view reveals that while some social sub-topics represent immediate operational risks, environmental adjustments like `E5.2` open up long-term efficiency opportunities.
+* 🌍 **Climate Growth:** While greenhouse gas emissions are a big issue, cutting emissions is a huge business opportunity.
+It allows the company to get sustainable funding (like green bonds) and gives it a stronger, better brand image than competitors.
-* 📈 **Executive Read-Ready:** Transitioning from long, text-heavy sustainability spreadsheets to a reactive 3-way dashboard enables immediate filtering by Topic or Impact, cutting down ESG audit preparation times drastically.
+* 🔄 **Fixing Waste Risks:** Manufacturing waste and using raw materials create high risks due to strict new European laws.
+To comply with these laws, Lindex must move fast toward a circular model, which will also lower material costs over time.

 ## 🛠️ Tools